kojodoc/kojodoc.github.io/reference/scala.md

 `def newCommand(inputs) { code }` - creates a new command that takes the specified inputs and carries out the commands specified in the given code block.

+The `inputs` can be zero or more `name: type` pairs (separated by commas in the case of more than one input), where `name` is the name of an input and `type` is its type.

+Here's an example of the definition and usage of some new commands:

 ```scala
 def square1() {
     repeat(4) {